devonbrackbill/CommittedMinorities/README.md

 example_simulation.sh
 ````

+Please change the output directory in example_simulation.sh prior to running.

 This will produce the figure Results.png.
 It should look like the following, which shows a critical threshold at ~10%:

 <img src="figure.png" alt="Simulation of Committed Minorities" style="width:304px">